huyhung98/rk-ai/README.md

          }
       ```
 4. **SMS Message Webhook**
-   - This endpoint is used to listen to incoming requests from Marko AI and send the presigned image URLs to the user.
+    - This endpoint is used to listen for incoming requests from Marko AI and send the presigned image URLs to the user.
     - Method: GET
     - Endpoint: `/sms/webhook`
     - Example:
        ```bash
          curl http://localhost:3000/sms/webhook
        ```